 The primary water-bearing formations are comprised of unconsolidated sediments and include alluvial fan deposits, beach and dune sands, undifferentiated alluvium and artificial fill.
-The oldest of these sediments are Pliestocene in age (Knudsen et.al.
+The oldest of these sediments are Pleistocene in age (Knudsen et.al.
 2000).
-Water bearing formations are thickest beneath the northern central portion of the basin where bedrock is encountered at less than 300 feet below ground surface (Phillips et.al.
+Water-bearing formations are thickest beneath the central and northeastern portion of the basin (between Interstate 80 and Chinatown) where bedrock is encountered at less than 300 feet below ground surface.
+In much of the basin bedrock is encountered at less than 200 feet below ground surface (Phillips et.al.
 1993).
 Bedrock underlying the basin consists of consolidated rocks of the Franciscan Complex (Schlocker 1974).